-A couple of weeks ago Luke and I drove into Yosemite with the intention to check out Free Rider — kick its tires, try and get its general idea.
+A couple of weeks ago Luke and I drove into Yosemite with the intention to check out Free Rider -- kick its tires, discount try and get its general idea.
 Things went better than expected and we ended up climbing up 1/2 of El Cap free in a day.
-So we figured, “Eh, doing the whole thing can’t be that hard.”
-When I said that to my friend Traian, he laughed and answered “Yeah right, you guys climbed ‘Easy Rider’.
-Wait till you get higher.”
+So we figured, global burden of disease "Eh, site doing the whole thing can't be that hard."
+When I said that to my friend Traian, he laughed and answered "Yeah right.
+You guys climbed 'Easy Rider'.
+Wait 'till you get higher."
 He was spot on.

 The plan was to ascend fixed ropes 1/3rd of the way up El Cap to the Hearth ledges, then start climbing from there onwards.
 (We had already climbed the bottom 1/3rd twice during our last trip and had all pitches dialed.)